myconstellation/constellation-nodejs/README.md

 			return ctx.connect();
 		});

-	//// Create a Sentinel Hub
+	//// Create a Consumer Hub
 	c.Consumer()
 		.then((ctx) => {
 			ctx.on('connected', () => {